-Update to 2010 13,948 facilities had reported for the year 2009 submitting chemical lists and and/or MSDSs.
+Approximately 15,055 facilities had reported for the year 2010 submitting chemical lists and/or MSDSs.

 Section 312 - Tier Two Filing Requirements.
 Requires facilities subject to Section 311 to submit an annual inventory form on quantities and locations of hazardous chemicals to the LEPC, SERC and the local fire department.
 The facility may submit either a Tier One, Tier Two or equivalent form developed by the state.
 Tier One requests aggregate information on hazardous chemicals according to type of physical and health hazards they present.
 The Tier Two requests chemical-specific information.